-The city is home to Sundgauvien Museum and the Rhenish Center for Contemporary Art to discover all year round.
+The city is home to Sundgauvien Museum and Rhine Center for Contemporary Art to discover all year round.

-Modern city with an original spirit, strong of a dynamic commercial fabric, grouped within the association Altkirch Traditions awarded with two gold panels, it also organizes numerous and varied cultural meetings such as: the Enchanted Forest in December the Fête de la Musique, Sound'Go Festival and street shows in summer, concerts and many other shows hosted by energetic local associations.
+Modern city with an original spirit, strong of a dynamic commercial fabric, grouped within the association Altkirch Traditions awarded with two golden signs, it also organizes many and varied cultural events such as: the Enchanted Forest in December, the Music Festival, and street performances in summer, concerts and many other shows carried by energetic local associations.

 Free guided tours of the city are organized every summer and you can also discover Altkirch and its surroundings through short hikes.A street art circuit allows you to discover the city differently!
 Brochure available at the Tourist Office.

 Thursday morning : from 7 a.m. to 13 p.m., large market throughout the city center